FabianB14/data-structures-and-algorithms/data-structures-and-algorithms/linked_list/README.md

 You are able to enter in animals and get the specific a type of animal out that was first in.

 ##MultiBracket Validation
 You are able to enter in a string

+## BinaryTree and Binary Search Tree
+Created the BT and the BST classes
+I've added the preorder, inorder and postorder methods I've aslo added a add and comtains method

 Image of the white boarding process